 After making sure that he had everything, he picked up a small bundle containing the horns and metal tails of the five kavaks and tied it to his pack.
-Turning to the serpent once more.
-“Well then.
+Turning to the serpent once more, “Well then.
 I don’t know what happened to you before, but take care of yourself.”
-He grinned, and the fire pits flared up—burning the two smoking stands he had constructed that morning.
-The young hvaral sprung backwards, using its wings to propel itself away from the flames while hissing at him in surprise.
+He grinned and the fire pits flared up, consuming the two smoking stands he had constructed that morning.
+The young hvaral sprung backward, using its wings to propel itself away from the flames while hissing at him in surprise.

 With those parting words, a pillar of wind erupted around him, shooting Kaidus into the air.
 The young serpent shrieked and began beating its wings as fast as it could, trying to catch the abnormal wind, and to follow.

-Soaring through the clouds, without relying on Zion, the wind spirit was zipping alongside him, flying energetically and ever ready to catch him should he will it.
+Soaring through the clouds–without relying on Zion–the wind spirit zipped alongside him, flying energetically and ever ready to catch him should he will it.

 Kaidus turned to his side to see the young serpent fervently flying alongside them, trying to keep up.
 It was snarling at him.
 Not in its usual threatening tone, but one of panic and shock.